 Medeon Biodesign, Inc. (the "Company") was incorporated and approved by the Ministry of Economic Affairs, R.O.C. on December 22, 2012.
-The Company is primarily engaged in the research and development, and marketing and sale of minimally invasive medical devices.
+The Company is primarily engaged in the research and development, and marketing and sales of minimally invasive medical devices.
 The shares of the Company have been trading on the Taipei Exchange since July, 2016.

-- 2. The Date of Authorisation for Issuance of the Financial Statements and Procedures for Authorisation These parent company only financial statements were authorised for issuance by the Board of Directors on January 28, 2021. - 3.
-Application of New Standards, Amendments and Interpretations - (1) Effect of the adoption of new issuances of or amendments to International Financial Reporting Standards ("IFRS") as endorsed by the Financial Supervisory Commission ("FSC")
+- 2. The Date of Authorisation for Issuance of the Financial Statements and Procedures for Authorisation These parent company only financial statements were authorised for issuance by the Board of Directors on February 23, 2023. - 3.
+Application of New Standards, Amendments and Interpretations - (1) Effect of the adoption of new issuances of or amendments to International Financial Reporting Standards ("IFRS") that came into effect as endorsed by the Financial Supervisory Commission ("FSC")

-New standards, interpretations and amendments endorsed by FSC effective from 2020 are as follows:
+New standards, interpretations and amendments endorsed by FSC and become effective from 2022 are as follows: